dcronkite/polartableone/README.md

 ## Features

 - Fast summary statistics for a 'Table 1' using polars
-- Automatic detection of categorical and continuous variables
+- Automatic detection of categorical, continuous, and nonnormal variables
 - Support for stratified tables and p-values
 - Beautiful table formatting via Great Tables
 - Export to HTML, CSV, Excel, LaTeX, and many tabular formats